The deals, they are a’changing.

 It is important for you and your producer to come to an agreement about songwriting credit before you begin working on a project.
-It is also important that you keep track of the songwriting credit on a split sheet (you can learn more about that here) to avoid any conflict in the future.
+It is also important that you keep track of the songwriting credit on a split sheet to avoid any conflict in the future.